stellar/go/DEVELOPING.md

 go get <importpath>@<version>
 ```

 Before opening a PR make sure to run following command to tidy the module file.
-It would keep the go.* files current:
+It will keep the go.* files tidy:
 - `go mod tidy`

 ### Updating a dependency